creylay23/SecureFileSystem/Project Rules.md

-# Project Rules & Guidelines

-These rules are set to keep the project secure, manageable, and easy to understand for both technical and non-technical contributors.

----

-## 1. Privacy First

-- All encryption happens **on the user’s device**.
-This project shall never send or store plaintext messages or keys on any server.
-- No telemetry, analytics, or usage tracking by default.
-If we do ever add any reporting/logging, it must be opt-in and anonymized.
-- We minimize metadata: only the bare minimum needed to make messaging work (e.g. delivery status), and only encrypted or obfuscated where possible.

----

-## 2. Simplicity & Transparency

-- We avoid hidden features: if a user loses their device or uninstalls the app, *all data is lost*.
-That is clearly documented.
-- No accounts, no logins, no registration.
-The app must be usable out-of-the-box.
-- All UI text should be in plain language.
-Avoid technical jargon in the user experience.

----

-## 3. Security Discipline

-- Use well-known, vetted crypto libraries (no custom cryptography).
-- Every security-sensitive change (e.g. changes in key handling, encryption modes, storage) must be code-reviewed by both team members.
-- Because this is a small team, pair-review any critical code (crypto, networking).
-- Secrets (private keys, etc.) must never be committed to the repository or exposed in logs or error messages.

----

-## 4. Clear Ownership

-- Each feature or task must have a clear owner (Person A or Person B).
-- If someone changes a component owned by the other (for example, UI touches crypto data), they must communicate and coordinate first.
-- Document in commit messages which feature/task the change is for.

----

-## 5. Modular & Testable Components

-- Crypto, networking, storage, and UI must be separated into modules.
-- Each module should have unit tests.
-For crypto and networking especially, include test cases covering correct behavior and error/failure cases.
-- Avoid tight coupling: e.g., UI should not directly invoke low-level encryption calls; instead use interfaces/abstractions.

----

-## 6. Fail Safely

-- Whenever an error or unexpected input occurs (e.g. corrupted ciphertext, connection drop), fail in a secure way: do not crash exposing private data.
-- Provide clear error messages to the user (in simple terms: “Failed to send message,” “Couldn’t decrypt message,” etc.).
-- Avoid partial success states where some data is plaintext while other parts are encrypted.

----

-## 7. Version Control & Secrets

-- Use Git for version control.
-- Add a `.gitignore` with rules to exclude keys, debug logs, build artifacts.
-- Any secret keys (for testing only) must be stored in environment variables or a secure local config not tracked by Git.

----

-## 8. Documentation & User Clarity

-- Every module must have a README or comments explaining its purpose, inputs, and outputs.
-- The main `README.md` for the project must include a clear **“What the app does (and what it doesn’t)”** section.
-- Provide a **Quick Start Guide** so a non-technical user can install and start using without reading code.

----

-## 9. Continuous Review & Refactoring

-- Every few sprints, revisit core modules (crypto, networking) for code cleanup, security hardening, and performance improvements.
-- If a part of the design no longer fits or is overly complex, be willing to refactor even if it’s worked so far.

----

-## 10. Ethical Use & Limits

-- The app’s intended use is private, peer-to-peer messaging.
-It should not be used to facilitate illegal activity.
-- If you find a security flaw or vulnerability, **do not publish it publicly** before responsibly disclosing it to the team and planning a fix.
-- Respect user privacy.
-Do not add hidden logging or backdoors, even “for trust”.

----

-_By following these rules, we maintain trust, security, clarity, and consistency as we build._
+1. Project Awareness & Context

+•  Always read  before starting any new task.

+•  Always check  before coding.
+If the task isn’t listed, add it with today’s date.

+•  Use consistent naming conventions, file structure, and architecture patterns as defined in .

+•  Never exceed 500 lines per file.
+Split into modules when needed.

+🔐 2.
+Privacy & Security First

+•  All encryption must happen locally on the user’s device.

+•  No plaintext messages, keys, or sensitive data may be sent or stored on any server.

+•  No telemetry, analytics, or tracking by default.
+If logging is added, it must be opt-in and anonymized.

+•  Use vetted crypto libraries only (, , , ).
+No custom cryptography.

+•  Secrets (keys, credentials) must never be committed to GitHub.
+Store them in environment variables or secure local configs.

+🧱 3.
+Code Structure & Modularity

+•  Separate modules by responsibility:

+•   → Authentication & roles

+•   → Encryption/decryption

+•   → File upload/download

+•   → Secure text messaging

+•   → Logging & compliance

+•   → User interface

+•  Avoid tight coupling: UI should not directly call low-level crypto functions.
+Use abstractions/interfaces.

+•  Each module must have unit tests covering success, edge, and failure cases.

+🧪 4.
+Testing & Reliability

+•  Every new function or feature must include Pytest unit tests.

+•  Tests must live in  and mirror the main app structure.

+•  Always mock sensitive operations (encryption, DB, file I/O) in tests.

+•  After updating logic, check if existing tests need updates.

+⚠️ 5.
+Fail Safely

+•  On errors (e.g., corrupted ciphertext, dropped connection), fail securely without exposing sensitive data.

+•  Provide clear, user-friendly error messages (e.g., “Could not decrypt message”).

+•  Avoid partial success states (e.g., some data decrypted, some not).

+📂 6.
+Version Control & GitHub Rules

+•  Use Git for version control.

+•  Maintain a  to exclude keys, logs, and build artifacts.

+•  Push to GitHub at the end of each phase milestone (see ).

+•  Tag stable versions (e.g., , , ).

+•  Create backup branches for stable checkpoints (e.g., , ).

+•  Commit messages must reference the feature or task (e.g., ).

+📚 7.
+Documentation & Clarity

+•  Every module must include docstrings and inline comments for non-obvious logic.

+•  Use  comments to explain design decisions.

+•  Update , , and  after each feature.

+•  Provide a Quick Start Guide in  for non-technical users.

+🔁 8.
+Continuous Review & Refactoring

+•  Revisit core modules (auth, crypto, networking) every sprint for cleanup and hardening.

+•  Refactor if design becomes overly complex or no longer fits requirements.

+•  Optimize for maintainability and readability over premature optimization.

+⚖️ 9.
+Ethical Use & Limits

+•  The app is intended for secure healthcare and private communication.

+•  It must not be used to facilitate illegal activity.

+•  If a vulnerability is found, disclose responsibly and fix before public release.

+•  No hidden logging, backdoors, or “trust” overrides.

+🧠 10.
+AI Assistant Behavior Rules

+•  Never assume missing context — ask clarifying questions.

+•  Never hallucinate libraries or functions — only use verified Python packages.

+•  Always confirm file paths and module names exist before referencing.

+•  Never overwrite or delete existing code unless explicitly instructed or listed in .

+•  Always update  after completing or discovering new tasks.